A manufactured home park tenancy agreement needs to be in writing to be valid.

 However, not every rental situation is covered.
 Only renters who have a tenancy agreement with their landlord fall within the scope of this law.
 Renters without a tenancy agreement generally don’t have the same legal rights and protections.

 Unfortunately, figuring out if you have a tenancy agreement isn’t always simple.
 Nothing’s in writing?
 You may still have an agreement.
-Your landlord calls it something else — like a licence to occupy?
+Your landlord calls it something else — like a license to occupy?
 You may still have an agreement.

 BC’s main law that applies to manufactured home parks only covers those who have a tenancy agreement.
 It doesn’t cover those who live in a manufactured home park under a licence to occupy.